Why SAP Will Charge a Premium for 2025 ECC Support

 Illumination of A Major Technique Used to SAP to Control Customers

 This is a staple of SAP at this point.
 In the comments to the press, everything is about SuccessFactors and how everyone will migrate to SuccessFactors.
-But then, the reality of projects is that many customers will not migrate to SuccessFactors from SAP HCM.
+The reality of projects is that many customers will not migrate to SuccessFactors from SAP HCM.
 How many customers have been migrated to SuccessFactors versus SuccessFactors just keeping the customers it already had before the acquisition?
 The same question could be asked of the Ariba acquisition.

 At some point, reality intervenes.
 And changes are made more in the background, with SAP hoping that no one notices.